Darpan-10/Smart-Hostel-Management-System/README.md

 npm run dev
 ```

-The React frontend will be accessible at `http://localhost:3000` and the Node backend will run on `http://localhost:5000`.
+The Vite frontend will be accessible at `http://localhost:3000` and the Node backend will run on `http://localhost:5000`.

 ### 5. Seeding the Database (Optional)
 If you want to populate the database with initial fake data to test out testing operations and layouts: